 French: French patio doors usually have a much wider frame, as they need to accommodate hinges and the swing-out space needed by the doors themselves.
 If the doors open inwards, they can be quite inconvenient and, depending on how much glazing is installed, they can look as though they take up even more space than they do in reality, thanks to a semi-solid aesthetic.

-Sliding: Due to a sleek one-track operating mechanism, sliding patio doors need far less space than French doors and as such, are very popular with people who have a less expansive area to update.
+Sliding: Due to a sleek one-track operating mechanism, sliding French patio doors need far less space than regular French doors and as such, are very popular with people who have a less expansive area to update.
 As an added bonus, more light tends to flow into a home with sliding door installed, as thinner frames are possible.
+These doors are often used to separate the dining and kitchen in an integrated space.

 Security of exterior doors is always a major concern, as there is little point in installing beautiful doors that will make break-ins easy.
 In the case of patio doors, security needs to be a top priority, if for no other reason than they will include a lot of glass and could lead to serious vulnerability.
 Both French and sliding styles of patio doors have their own advantages and disadvantages, in terms of securing a home, which we've listed below.